 Breathe.
 You can do this!
 This is what my closest friends and family told me and this is what I would tell anyone undergoing abdominoplasty.
 Surround yourself with those who are positive and supportive, and your recovery will be manageable.

-On the morning of my surgery, I was instructed to shower with an antibacterial soap and to avoid the use of other soaps, lotions, oils, etc. If you wear contact lenses, you will be instructed to leave them out and wear glasses.
+On the morning of my surgery, I was instructed to shower with a bar of antibacterial soap and to avoid the use of other soaps, lotions, oils, etc. If you wear contact lenses, you will be instructed to leave them out and wear glasses.
 All jewelry should also be removed and stored at home.
 Remember not to eat or drink anything prior to your procedure.
 And be sure you have someone lined up to drive you home from the procedure and care for you for a minimum of 24 hours.